-To provide resources and an environment which promotes a developing understanding of grammar and punctuation including a SPAG focussed display referring their year group's specific requirements as exemplified by the New Curriculum in order to allow children to achieve and exceed.
+To provide resources and an environment which promotes a developing understanding of grammar and punctuation including a SPAG focussed display referring their year group's specific requirements as exemplified by Curriculum 2014 in order to allow children to achieve and exceed.

-To monitor pupil's progress and determine targets for via marking and group working and intervene with specific targets as required.
+To monitor pupil's progress and determine targets during feedback and group working and intervene with specific targets as required.

-The teaching of correct grammatical terminology is vital to the children's understanding and use of the English language and as such all teachers must use the terminology set down in the New Curriculum grammar and punctuation appendices.
+The teaching of correct grammatical terminology is vital to the children's understanding and use of the English language and as such all teachers must use the terminology set down in Curriculum 2014 grammar and punctuation appendices.